volutionfit/FullStackTest/README.md

 ### The Requirements

  - Your Laravel version must be 8 or above
- - Your front end must be a Vue SPA utilising the Vue Router
+ - Your front end must be a Vue SPA
  - Your database must be setup using seeds and migrations
  - Users should not be able to access the Member List without being logged in

 ### The Build

 The Login and Dashboard pages should follow the attached design (This has been stripped back of all non essential design relevant to this assessment so don't worry if your build looks bare).

+### Authentication

+The login page should be functional, and allow the user to access the dashboard.
+A user should not be able to access the main Dashboard if they are not authenticated.

 ### Member List